johakr/github-actions-prettier-issues/.github/ISSUE_TEMPLATE.md

 ---
 Hi {{ payload.sender.login }},

-***prettier* found at least one unpretty file within your codebase.**
+***prettier* found at least one unpretty file within your last commit.**

-Please double-check that you have prettier installed and vscode configured as described in the encounter notes.
+Please double-check that you have *prettier* installed and *vscode* configured as described in the encounter notes.

 This issue will be closed automatically as soon as you push pretty code. :see_no_evil: